-This is the first video we’ve posted that shows what it’s like to pull out frames full of bees — the real beekeeping deal for anyone who’s curious to see what it’s actually like.
-It’s a short video of our recent full inspection of Hive #1, showing off some natural foundationless honeycomb the bees built from scratch in 13 days.
+This is the first video I’ve posted that shows what it’s like to pull out frames full of bees.
+It’s a short video of my recent full inspection of Hive #1, showing off some foundationless comb the bees built from scratch in 13 days.

-We included four foundationless frames in the hive when we added a second brood box.
+I inserted four foundationless frames in the hive when I added a second deep.
 Two of the foundationless frames were fully-drawn and filled with honey and brood within 13 days.
 One frame was more than half-filled.
 The fourth frame, on the outer edge of the box, showed the beginning of some natural comb.
 Not bad.

-We plan to install these frame feeders as soon as possible.
-They arrived today from beemaidbeestore.com.
-The feeders have bee ladders(photo): tubes of plastic mesh the bees crawl down as a way of drinking the syrup without drowning in it.
+I plan to install these frame feeders as soon as possible.
+They arrived today from BeeMaid.
+The feeders have bee ladders: tubes of plastic mesh the bees crawl down as a way of drinking the syrup without drowning in it.
 The feeders hold 7 litres of syrup and take up the space of two frames in the brood chamber.
-(2 litres = 1.85 gallons.)
+(7 litres = 1.85 US gallons.)

-Our Boardman feeders attract ants, wasps and even big ugly slugs.
+My Boardman feeders attract ants, wasps and even big ugly slugs.
 (The Boardman feeders also encourage robbing at times from other bees.)
-It’s not a problem for Hive #1 because their numbers are so high.
+It’s not a problem for the bees in Hive #1 because their numbers are so high, they can take care of themselves.
 But Hive #2 is weaker and having wasps around probably doesn’t help.

-We have two honey bee colonies in our backyard, both started from nuc boxes 35 days ago and housed in Langstroth hives.
-Hive #1 has been fed a water-sugar mixture just about every day (with some honey mixed in for the first three weeks).
-We added a second brood box a week ago because 9 of the 10 frames in the hive were partially or fully drawn out — the colony was ready to expand.
+I have two honey bee colonies in my tiny backyard, both started from nuc boxes 35 days ago and housed in Langstroth hives.
+The bees in Hive #1 have been fed a water-sugar mixture just about every day.
+I added a second deep a week ago because 9 of the 10 frames in the hive were partially or fully drawn out — the colony was ready to expand.

-Hive #2 wasn’t fed until the second week, but for the past week has had two Boardman feeders installed.
-It doesn’t get as much late-afternoon sun as Hive #1, and the last time we checked a couple days ago, only seven, maybe eight frames had partially or fully drawn out comb on them.
-(We also pulled a huge ugly slug from the bottom of the hive the same day.)
+Hive #2 wasn’t fed until the second week, but for the past week has had two Boardman entrance feeders installed.
+It doesn’t get as much late-afternoon sun as Hive #1, and the last time I checked a couple days ago, only seven, maybe eight frames had partially or fully drawn out comb on them.
+(I also pulled a huge ugly slug from the bottom of the hive the same day.)

 Those are the differences between Hive #1 and Hive #2.
 Here’s a quick video I shot today that illustrates the differences:

-One of the first things I noticed about our honeybees is how they line up in front of the hive, hold their ground and beat their wings to cool the hive(detailed photos).
+One of the first things I noticed about our honey bees is how they line up in front of the hive, hold their ground and beat their wings to cool the hive.
 (I assume that’s what they’re up to.)
-I usually see 3 or 4 bees in a row, but today I saw about 6 of them forming one long line from the edge of the bottom board going right into the hive.
+I usually see three or four bees in a row, but today I saw about 6 of them forming one long line from the edge of the bottom board going right into the hive.
 I suppose you have to hang around bees for while to get excited about this.
 At any rate, I grabbed the camera and managed to record about a minute of it.
 The line wasn’t as straight and unbroken by the time I hit the RECORD button, but still, bees are cool…

-UPDATE (Jan.
-24/11): They are ventilating the hive either to help regulate the temperature inside the hive so the developing brood don’t overheat, or they’re trying to create an air current to evaporate nectar into honey, or both.
-They’re also likely releasing the Nasonov pheromone which helps foraging bees orient themselves to the hive.
+January 24th, 2011: They are ventilating the hive either to help regulate the temperature inside the hive so the developing brood don’t overheat, or they’re trying to create an air current to evaporate nectar into honey, or both.

-I got an email from someone who noticed our cats in a few photos.
-They asked, “How well do your cats get along with your honeybees?”
-The short answer is: it’s not a problem.
+I got an email from someone who noticed my cats in a few photos.
+They asked, “How well do your cats get along with your honey bees?”
+The short answer is, it’s not a problem.